awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell322.md

    For more information about installing a terminal emulator to set up a serial connection, see [Installing a Terminal Emulator](uart-term.md)\.

-## Build, Flash, and Run the Amazon FreeRTOS Demo Project<a name="marvell322-build-and-run-example"></a>
+## Build, Flash, and Run the FreeRTOS Demo Project<a name="marvell322-build-and-run-example"></a>

-You can use CMake and the utility scripts included with the M320 port of Amazon FreeRTOS to build, flash, and run the Amazon FreeRTOS demo project from the command line\.
+You can use CMake and the utility scripts included with the M320 port of FreeRTOS to build, flash, and run the FreeRTOS demo project from the command line\.
 Or you can use an IDE to build your project\.

 ### Generate the Demo Build Files with CMake<a name="marvell322-cmake-gen"></a>

-Issue the following command from the root of the Amazon FreeRTOS download to generate the demo build files with CMake:
+Issue the following command from the root of the FreeRTOS download to generate the demo build files with CMake:

 ```
 cmake -DVENDOR=marvell -DBOARD=mw320 -DCOMPILER=arm-gcc -S . -B build -DAFR_ENABLE_TESTS=0